 After a Behavioral Insights process we proposed to create a tool to prevent malpraxis lawsuits, something that, when protocols are not followed, affects Doctor’s professional insurance costs (when procedures are followed, the hospital is in charge of costs).
 The solution is simple to use, in two minutes doctors are able to verify the recommended route of action and even if no internet is available!.
 Each month doctors receive in their email a summary of lawsuits events and the number of colleagues that are using the app, nudging them to adopt or keep using the app.
 Instead of a robot schooling them on how to do their work they get an ally, that helps them to save troubles and money.

 What happens if the healthier choices imply engaging the user in a complex, laboursome or tedious behavior?
 When ability is low we need to work to align the user motivation with the products objective, provide immediate feedback, triggers and reminders of the original commitment.
 One example is helping young adults with chronic conditions to adhere to their medications after they left their parents’ house.

 Behavioral Insights, we suggested to construct a waiting game (like farmville) that can be used as an excuse to prompt the medication reminders, show immediate feedback of the medication adherence in a graphical way, as a person that is tending to their medication will be more successful in game, this means more items and upgrades to feel good about their progress (both in game and in real life).So we designed a story driven game filled with cliffhangers that nudge the user to come back, the next day, for more.

 Health & Research project Aid

-We worked with the team of researchers to design a GAME that liver transplantees patients can use to learn to keep their meds schedule.
+We worked with a team of researchers to design a GAME that liver transplantees could use to learn to keep up with their meds schedule.

 Product Design and Development